oneapi-src/oneVPL-cpu/examples/hello-encode/README.md

 cmake --build . --target run
 ```

-The run target runs the sample executable with the argument
+The run target runs the sample executable with the arguments
 `<sample_dir>/content/cars_128x96.i420 128 96`.

 You can find the output file `out.h265` in the build directory.